weigelworld/pan-nlrome/README.md

-# pan-NLR'ome
+# pan-NLRome

-The GitHub repository for the A. thaliana pan-NLR'ome project.
+The GitHub repository for the A. thaliana pan-NLRome project.

 ## Data Repositories

 - NCBI SRA
 - EBI ENA
 - WebApollo
-- panX
 - iTOL